OlavMSG/Elementmetoden-fall-2020/Project part 2/readme.txt

-Our project part 1 consists of the following files TMA4220_Project_1_studentnummers_480858_and_487802.pdf  : The repport. readme.txt                 				: What you are reading now. getdisc.py                 				: Mesh code from https://wiki.math.ntnu.no/tma4220/2020h/project given to us.
+Our project part 2 consists of the following files TMA4220_Project_part2_studentnummers_480858_and_487802.pdf  : The repport.
+TMA4220_Project_1_studentnummers_480858_and_487802.pdf  : The previous repport.
+readme.txt                 				: What you are reading now. getplate.py                 		    : Mesh code from https://wiki.math.ntnu.no/tma4220/2020h/project given to us.
 Gauss_quadrature.py        				: Script for doing 1D, 1D lineintegral and 2D integrals using Gaussian quadrature.
-contor_and_mesh_plotter.py 				: Script containing the functions to plot meshes and contourplots of the numerical solution, 										ecaxt solution and absolute value of the error(absoulute error).
+plotingfunctions.py 				    : Script containing the functions to plot meshes, contourplots of the numerical solution,
+                                          plots for the error and plots for the time usage.
+Heat2D.py               				: Script to solve the 2D Heat equation using the ThetaMethod.
-Poisson2D.py               				: Script to solve the 2D Poisson problem using Dirichlet and Mixed boundary conditions as 								decribed in the project description main.py                    				: The main script to control every thing from.
+ErrorEstimate.py                        : Script to make a error estimate GradientRecoveryOperator.py             : Script to make a error estimate using the Gradient recovery operator main.py                    				: The main script to control every thing from.

 To use the program run the main.py script.